 While injunctions cover many situations, they can stop a person from harassing, assaulting or molesting another person, and they can stop a person from entering particular premises.
 For example, an injunction can direct a husband to stay away from the former matrimonial home and to stay away from his wife.

 In serious situations, where the situation at home is difficult and children are being adversely affected, a person can obtain an injunction for the sole use and exclusive occupancy of the matrimonial home, irrespective of who owns the property.
 There doesn’t need to be physical violence.
 The court must consider the atmosphere at home, the means and needs of both people and their children, and the hardship of either person if one is forced to leave the home.

 Such injunctions are difficult to obtain.
-Even when granted, if the matrimonial home is owned by, for example, the husband and wife, there will have to be a property settlement in the future.
-If the two people are married, the property settlement is determined under the FLA.
+Even when granted, if the matrimonial home is jointly owned by, for example, the husband and wife, there will have to be a property settlement in the future.
+If the people are married, the property settlement is determined under the FLA.
 If they are not married, the property division will be determined either under the FLA or state law depending on the facts.
 (See “Property” in Marriage and divorce, and Same-sex and de facto couples and families.)

-If there is no violence or psychological abuse, it may not be possible for one spouse to evict the other.
+If there is no physical violence or psychological abuse, it may not be possible for one spouse to evict the other.
 The parties can then separate and remain under one roof, or one party may have to leave the home and seek a final property settlement.
 The party who leaves does not forfeit legal entitlement to a property settlement simply by leaving.

 Applications for injunctions are filed in the:

 •Family Court of Australia (www.familycourt.gov.au);

 Each of these courts sits in various CBD, suburban, regional and rural locations.